edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

 ``cosine_similarity`` function we're going to use to find sections related to the user's question.
 That corresponding index is ``ivfflat_cosine``.

-We are using the value ``3`` for the ``lists`` parameter because best practice is to use the number of objects divided by 1,000 for up to 1,000,000 objects.
+We are using the value ``1`` for the ``lists`` parameter because we will have very few items in our database — three, to be exact 😅.
+Best practice is to use the number of objects divided by 1,000 for up to 1,000,000 objects.
-Our database will have around 3,000 total objects which falls well under that threshold.

 In our case indexing does not have much impact, but if you plan to store and query a large number of entries, you'll see performance gains by adding this